rabbitmq/rabbitmq-website/site/release-notes/README-3.0.0.txt

-      messages from dying master, which subsequently caused it to crash 25202 fix race at slave startup causing process leak and other problems 25216 prevent excessive memory use when recovering large durable queues 25226 prevent slaves leaking memory when using persistence and confirms 25260 ensure messages that expire while the broker is stopped are dead-lettered correctly
+      messages from dying master, which subsequently caused it to crash 25202 fix race at slave startup causing process leak and other problems 25216 prevent excessive memory use when recovering large durable queues 25226 prevent mirrors leaking memory when using persistence and confirms 25260 ensure messages that expire while the broker is stopped are dead-lettered correctly
 25198, 25185, 25200 ensure "redelivered" flag set correctly on HA